TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 * **Safe Voltages:** The human skin has a *breakdown voltage* of *40-50V* so playing with *voltages* below this threshold is considered *safe*: there is no risk of *electrocution* because *at this low voltage*, the human skin is an *insulator*.
 * **Insulator:** An insulator insulates only up to a certain voltage.
 Once a voltage exceeds the *breakdown voltage* of the insulator, it is no longer an *insulator* and becomes a *conductor* instead.
 You need to carefully select the *insulation material* for higher voltages to make sure it really insulates.
 This also explains why *switches* are rated for certain maximum voltages: once voltages exceed the limit, the *air* insulating the small distance between the two contacts inside the switch becomes *conductive*, and *sparks* can form.
 And it explains why you *can get electrocuted* when playing directly with *110/220V* household *voltage* while at the same time you can safely play with even the hugest batteries, generators or power supplies as long as they are below **30V**.
 * **Diodes:** Diodes are components that conduct only in one direction.
 If a large enough negative voltage is applied to the diode, though, a diode will give in and allow current to flow in the reverse direction.
-This large negative voltage is again the *breakdown voltage*.
-Some diodes are actually designed to operate in the breakdown region, but for most normal diodes it's not good for them to be subjected to large negative voltages.
-For normal diodes this breakdown voltage is around -50V to -100V, or even more negative.
+This large negative voltage is again the *reverse voltage*.
+Some diodes are actually designed to operate in the reverse breakdown region, but for most normal diodes it's not good for them to be subjected to large negative voltages.
+For normal diodes this *reverse voltage* or *breakdown voltage* is around -50V to -100V, or even more negative.
 * **LED:** A **LED** is an insulator at voltages below its *forward voltage*.
 Once voltage reaches or exceeds the *forward voltage*, the **LED** becomes a *conductor* and starts to emit light.
-At the same time, **LED** have a *very low breakdown voltage* of just **5V**: applying power in wrong polarity can easily destroy them.
+At the same time, **LED** have a *very low reverse voltage* of just **5V**: applying power in wrong polarity can destroy them.

 <details><summary>How does electrical breakdown actually work?</summary><br/>